Adopt a Native Elder Program by taking a week to drive, transport food and clothing and bring cheer to the traditional Navajo elders in the program.

 We go to meetings, we have a lengthy ceremony and we line up in a car caravan to depart early each morning.
 It's work, yes, but it is joyful work.

 Enjoying the Journey

 I always enjoy stopping in to La Posada, a fully restored Harvey House hotel in Winslow, AZ.
 On our visit to Sanders, we go by Burnham's Trading Post to have an ice cream, visit with Burnham's and, perhaps, select a Native American made piece of jewelry or rug to take home.

-This year I am going to Winslow early so that I can visit the Tuhisma Hopi Arts and Crafts Show.
-I've always heard about it but it just didn't fit into my schedule to attend.
+This year I am going to Winslow early so that I can visit the artists on the Hopi Arts Trail.
+I've always heard about it but it just didn't fit into my schedule to go.